boxingknight/collab_canvas_Ash_follow/collabcanvas/README.md

 ### Core Functionality
 - **Real-time Collaboration**: Multiple users can work on the same canvas simultaneously
 - **Infinite Canvas**: Large 5000x5000px workspace with smooth pan and zoom
-- **Shape Creation**: Click and drag to create rectangles
+- **Shape Creation**: Click and drag to create rectangles and circles
+- **Shape Types**: Support for multiple shape types (rectangles, circles) with easy-to-use shape selector
-- **Shape Manipulation**: Move, select, and delete shapes with intuitive controls
+- **Shape Manipulation**: Move, select, resize, and delete shapes with intuitive controls
+- **Selection-First Interaction**: Professional click-to-select, then drag-to-move pattern (like Figma/Sketch)
 - **Multiplayer Cursors**: See other users' cursor positions in real-time
 - **User Presence**: View list of currently online collaborators